-At Fine Cell Work, we are grateful for all the minutes, hours and days that our volunteers generously give to the charity.
+At Fine Cell Work, we are incredibly fortunate to have the most formidable team of volunteers supporting our work.
 Without them, we would not be able to support our service users in such a meaningful way.

-In our London-based Hub, our dedicated Tuesday team of volunteers take on the vital role of making up kits to be sent into prison, ready to be stitched.
+In our London-based Hub, we have a dedicated team of volunteers who take on the vital role of making up kits to be sent into prison, ready to be stitched.
 Elsewhere in the Hub, volunteers are helping ex-prisoners (apprentices) to finish off cushions and commissions, charting new designs, providing mentoring to apprentices and admin support to our staff.
-They are an integral part of the warm and supportive atmosphere that we have created at the Hub and they are extremely valued both by staff and our apprentices.
+They are an integral part of the warm and supportive atmosphere that we have created at the Hub and they are hugely valued both by staff and our apprentices.

 Throughout the year, we hold many events with the support of volunteers to raise awareness and money for the charity.
-Whether they are hosting a sale in their home, or manning a stall at an exhibition or shopping event, we rely on the help of our amazing event volunteers to make sure that these occasions are fully staffed and running smoothly.
-Volunteers have also been instrumental in the success of our Pimlico Road pop-up shop over the last two years, putting their sales skills to use selling our beautiful items on one of London’s most prestigious streets.
+Whether they are hosting a sale in their home, acting on a committee or manning a stall at an exhibition or shopping event, we rely on the help of our amazing event volunteers to make sure that these occasions are fully staffed and run smoothly.
+Volunteers have also been instrumental in the success of our recent pop-up shops on Pimlico Road, at Peter Jones, at Pentreath & Hall and most recently, on South Molton Street - putting their sales skills to use selling our beautiful items in some of London’s most prestigious areas.

 So this Volunteers' Week we want to say a massive thank you to all of our fantastic volunteers, we could do not do this without you!

 Due to the current circumstances, we are not currently recruiting volunteers.
 To ensure you receive updates as and when opportunities become available again, please sign up to our newsletter using the simple form at the very bottom this page.